 There are three main categories or a philosophical framework of the theories of learning, namely: behaviorism learning theory, learning theory cognitivism, and constructivism learning theory.
 Behaviorism learning theory focuses only on observable aspects of learning objectives.
 Cognitive theories look beyond behavior to explain brain-based learning.
 And constructivism views learning as a process in which learners actively build or construct new ideas or concepts.

-Behavioristic theory is a theory proposed by Gage and Berliner about changes in behavior as a result of the experience.
-This theory is then developed into the flow of learning psychology that influence the direction of development of the theory and practice of education and learning known as behavioristik flow.
+The behavioristic theory is a theory proposed by Gage and Berliner about changes in behavior as a result of the experience.
+This theory is then developed into the flow of learning psychology that influences the direction of development of the theory and practice of education and learning known as behavioristic flow.
 This stream emphasizes the formation of behavior that appears to be a result of learning.

 2. Learning Theory Cognitivism

 Cognitive learning theory began to develop in the last century as a protest against the theory of behavior that has evolved earlier.
 The cognitive model has a perspective that learners process information lessons through its work of organizing, storing, and then find the relationship between new knowledge with existing knowledge.
 This model emphasizes on how information is processed.

 Researchers who developed cognitive theory are Ausubel, Bruner, and Gagne.
 Of the three researchers, each has a different emphasis.
 Ausubel emphasizes on aspect management (organizer), which has a major influence on study.
 Bruner work on grouping or supply concept form as an answer to how students acquire information from the environment.